Reserve now for Fall 2025 delivery

 Daffodil stems are lenticular, or lemon shaped, in cross section, which helps the flowers turn away from the wind.

 Daffodils carry their flowers at an angle of 60–90 degrees to the stem.
 This arrangement makes them vulnerable to damage if a strong gust hits them head on.
 But daffodils have a strategy for dealing with this problem.
 First, thanks to the material properties and lenticular shape of their stems, they are able to rotate away from the wind and lower their profile by bending.
 Second, daffodil flowers have the ability to reduce drag when their backs are turned to the wind.
-As wind intensity increases, the petals are blown around the cup, giving the flowers a streamlined shape.
+As wind intensity increases, the wind blows the petals around the cup, giving the flowers a streamlined shape.

 When hit by a strong gust of wind, daffodils reduce drag by twisting and bending, and their petals form a cone.